The subelliptic heat kernel on the anti-de Sitter spaces: The subelliptic heat kernel on and

 This is a product of $e^{-\frac{iy\theta}{2t}}$ and a polynomial of degree $n-1$ in $1/t$.
-We are only interested in the leading term which plays the dominant role when $t\rightarrow 0$.
-Thus we have the equivalence
+We are only interested in the leading term, which plays the dominating role when $t\rightarrow 0$.
+Thus we have the following estimate: